This biodegradable shoe doesn’t need stitching because it pops out of a mold

 The material is made from a mix of wood pulp and other plants and biodegradable additives.
 It works somewhat similarly to making paper, but the resulting material is strong and durable.
 “We’ve created a new fabric-like material directly from a liquid that utilizes some learnings from the paper industry, but that’s really where the similarity to paper ends,” says Intscher-Owrang.
 “Most of our bonding strength comes from an ingredient made from food waste—it creates an effect known as cross-linking, creating bonds at the molecular level.
 When wet, our materials are around 94% as strong as they are when they’re dry.”

 By tweaking the composition and thickness of the mixture, it’s possible to get the characteristics of fabric.
 “I would say it handles a lot like leather,” she says.
 Molding the shape means that it’s also possible to create textures on the material as it’s made, and the textures can change on different parts of the product.
 On a prototype of a sneaker, the designers were able to integrate different levels of thickness and padding in one step.
-(The soles of the sneakers were 3D printed from another material, through a partnership with HP.)
+(The soles of the sneakers were 3D printed from another material, through a collaboration with HP.)

 In high-end fashion, the technique allows for “extreme customization,” she says.
 “You can even have a body scan where you make a mold of a person’s body, and it fits precisely.”
 The startup plans to begin with that end of the market.
 But it plans to later begin mass manufacturing, and the method can be actually more affordable than traditional apparel production.